headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250514_conservative.md

 [4] Syrians taking to the street celebrating diplomatic relations with the US, https://youtu.be/snRWcawmSFQ?feature=shared&t=34

 ### 2.2 Russia-Ukraine and Qatar Relationships
 Secretary of State Marco Rubio has been appointed to lead Russia-Ukraine peace negotiations, with Trump confirming Rubio will travel to Turkey for these talks [1].
 The administration has formalized agreements with Qatar on defense cooperation and Boeing purchases [2], culminating in a $1.2 trillion economic commitment [3].
-Trump has defended accepting Qatar's $400 million aircraft gift [4], while Senate Majority Leader Chuck Schumer has moved to block DOJ nominees over the controversy [5].
+Trump has defended accepting Qatar's $400 million aircraft gift [4], while Senate Minority Leader Chuck Schumer has moved to block DOJ nominees over the controversy [5].

 [1] Trump confirms Marco Rubio will go to Turkey to oversee peace talks between Russia, Ukraine, https://justthenews.com/government/diplomacy/trump-confirms-marco-rubio-will-go-turkey-oversee-peace-talks-between-russia
 [2] Trump signs agreements with Qatar on defense and Boeing purchases, https://www.foxnews.com/politics/trump-signs-agreements-qatar-defense-boeing-purchases/